eburley/eburley.github.com/_posts/2013-01-31-angularjs-watch-pub-sub-best-practices.md

 title: angularjs.org $watch $on pub sub and you
 excerpt: A team I work on has been using Angular's various watch and event systems for more than half a year now, and I wanted to put out some best practices that we've learned from painful experience.
 Warning: contains opinions.
 ---
-# [angularjs.org](http://angularjs.org), $watch, $event, $on, $emit - what to use when

-A team I work on has been using Angular's various watch and event systems for more than half a year now, and I wanted to put out some best practices that we've learned from painful experience.
+A team I work on has been using [angularjs.org's](http://angularjs.org) various watch and event systems for more than half a year now, and I wanted to put out some best practices that we've learned from painful experience.

 ### When to use a watch:
 * when you're writing a directive and want data binding behavior